-Mr Md Imam Hossain received a Bachelor of Mechanical Engineering degree from University of Technology Sydney in 2016.
+Mr. Md Imam Hossain received a Bachelor of Mechanical Engineering degree from the University of Technology Sydney (UTS) in 2016.

-Imam has natural curiosity towards technical aspects and poses strong technical communication and management skills.
-At the age of 12 he started developing computer programs for fun.
-In 2015, he developed an OpenFlow network switch controller using C++ programming model, POSIX socket application programming interface (API) and Distributed Active Information Model (DAIM) model which has better throughput and latency performance than traditional controllers such as NOX and POX as well as designed simplistic and robust mechanical components for Automated Manual Transmission found in UTS FEIT Powertrain Test Rig.
-During year 2016 and 2017 he developed a novel simulation platform within Blender software package for racing greyhounds for UTS greyhound racing welfare industry project.
-Currently, he is tutoring undergraduate mechanical engineering subject Mechanical Vibration and Measurement.
+Imam has a natural curiosity towards technical aspects and poses strong technical communication and management skills.
+At the age of 12, he started developing computer programs for fun.
+In 2015, he developed an OpenFlow network switch controller using C++ programming model, POSIX socket application programming interface (API) and Distributed Active Information Model (DAIM) model which has better throughput and latency performance than traditional controllers such as NOX and POX as well as designed simplistic and robust mechanical components for Automated Manual Transmission system rig found in the UTS FEIT Powertrain Test Rig.
+During the year 2016 and 2017, he developed a novel simulation platform within Blender software package for numerically simulation greyhound racing for the UTS greyhound racing welfare industry project.
+He was a tutor at (UTS) in the undergraduate mechanical engineering course Mechanical Vibration and Measurement.
 Currently, he is completing the Master of Engineering (Research) at the UTS.

 Mr Md Imam Hossain is currently a member of Mechanical College of Engineers Australia.